-From subtle yet suspenseful melodies in ‘Hollow Man 2’ and ‘The Breed’ to action-packed movie scores such as ‘Northmen – A Viking Saga‘ and ‘Live Free or Die Hard’, film composer Marcus Trumpp has shown he knows how to sweep an audience musically off its feet.
+From subtle yet suspenseful melodies in The Woman in Black and Hollow Man 2 to action-packed movie scores such as Northmen: A Viking SagaandLove & Monsters, film composer Marcus Trumpp has shown he knows how to sweep an audience musically off its feet.

 Trumpp grew up in a music loving family in Germany.
-His grandfather, an opera singer, inspired him to learn to play the piano at the age of four.
+His grandfather, an opera singer, inspired him to learn to play the piano at the age of five.
 Always interested in film, Marcus loved cartoons as a kid and actually made his first stop-motion 8mm film on his parents’ dinner table when he was only seven years old.
-(Click here to see a clip from the movie…) But it was not until he saw ‘The Neverending Story’ that Marcus discovered the magic of film music and its emotional impact on the audience.
+But it was not until he saw The Neverending Story that Marcus discovered the magic of film music and its emotional impact on the audience.
 He instantly fell in love with the works of Ennio Morricone, Jerry Goldsmith and John Williams, and devoted all of his time to studying the art of composition and orchestration.

-In 1993, Trumpp graduated from high school in Germany and wrote the musical ‘Metropol’, which was performed in Stuttgart and received much critical acclaim.
+In 1993, Trumpp graduated from high school in Germany and wrote the musical Metropol, which was performed in Stuttgart and received much critical acclaim.
 His career in composing music for film began in 1994 when he wrote the score for the award-winning German picture My Grandfather and The Man in the Moon.

 In 1998, Trumpp attended the Scoring for Motion Pictures and Television Program at the University of Southern California, where he received training from such film music luminaries as Elmer Bernstein, David Raksin, and Leonard Rosenman.
 Upon completion, the American Society of Composers and Publishers selected Trumpp to attend its Film Scoring Workshop, which made one of his biggest dreams come true – To work with the Hollywood Studio Symphony.